Close Menu

 Introduction

-Natural light plays a significant role in elevating our mood and productivity.
-Research has repeatedly found exposure to daylight improves cognitive function, sleep patterns, and work productivity.
-Likewise, access to fresh air promotes clearer thinking and physical wellbeing.
-When we thoughtfully design our homes to optimize daylighting and ventilation, we nourish our wellbeing on multiple levels.
+Natural light does more than brighten your space—it sharpens focus, supports better sleep, and even boosts productivity.
+Studies show that exposure to daylight improves cognitive function and work performance.
+Likewise, access to fresh air promotes clearer thinking and physical well-being.
+When we thoughtfully design our homes to optimize daylighting and ventilation, we nourish our well-being on multiple levels.
 This article provides practical guidance for choosing window styles, placement strategies, design elements, and tactics grounded in biophilic principles that bring the outdoors in.

 Choosing the Right Window Style